rkangr/Introduction-of-Python-for-Computational-Finance/chapter4.md

 It is important to understand that after an argument with a default value there should be no other arguments without default values.
 So if we want to give a default value for the argument start, we should also give default values for the arguments end and n.

 *** =instructions
+- Write a function Bounds that gets a vector of numbers as an input and returns the two dimensional vector containing the minimal and the maximal values of the given vector as the output.
+- Write a function average_f, that takes as arguments the name of a function of one variable and an integer n and returns the arithmetic average of the values of the function at argument values 1,2,...,n.
+Test your function with the sine and cosine functions for n=1000.

 *** =hint